 Food Soiled Recyclables

 Food-smeared cans, cheese-covered pizza boxes, or sauce-soaked plastic containers can disrupt recycling.
-Items dirty with food make recycling systems dirty and take time to clean and separate from other recyclables.
+Items dirty with food make recycling systems dirty, and it takes time to clean and separate them from other recyclables.

 Throwing hot dog wrappers or french fry holders into a recycling bin can harm the environment.
 It takes valuable resources away from materials that are easier to recycle.
 Greasy paper plates, food-soiled aluminum foil, and other dirty kitchen waste should go in compost heaps, not the recycling bin.

 Instead of putting these commonly misunderstood items into recycling bins, you can compost them.
-This helps make it easier for recycling facilities to sort materials and improves soil health in community gardens.
+This helps recycling facilities sort materials more easily and improves soil health in community gardens.

 Hazardous Materials

 Hazardous materials pose a unique challenge when it comes to recycling.
-Ignitable, corrosive, or toxic products should not be put in your curbside bin.
-This category of items presents a particular challenge when it comes to recycling.
+Ignitable, corrosive, or toxic products should not be in your curbside bin.

 Equally high-risk offenders are batteries.
 Rechargeable or lithium-ion batteries can cause significant damage to the recycling system and pose a safety risk at recycling facilities.
 They should be safely disposed of at designated drop-off locations.

 Smartphones, TVs, and laptops are examples of technological items.
-They are a type of hazardous material called e-waste.
-Proper handling is necessary instead of throwing them in regular bins without thinking.
+They are hazardous materials called e-waste, which require proper handling instead of being thrown in regular bins without thinking.

 Don’t forget about dirty diapers!
 Propane cylinders might seem harmless, but don’t be fooled – they can’t be recycled like other items.
 Instead, you should return them to the retailer where you bought them.